-• Keep exhaust area clear of flammable debris.
+If unit is equipped with muffler, keep exhaust area clear of flammable debris.
 Avoid contact during and immediately after operation.

 Equipment

 Use only approved attachments.
 Serious injury may result from the use of a non-approved attachment combination.
 ECHO Incorporated will not be responsible for the failure of cutting devices, attachments or accessories which have not been tested and approved by ECHO Incorporated.
 Read and comply with all safety instructions.